jquan9/CV/README.md

-Jordan Quan's CV using HTML and CSS
+Jordan Quan's Basic CV using HTML and CSS